miekg/gompletely/README.md

 Re-implementation in Go of https://github.com/DannyBen/completely

+> Use https://github.com/miekg/king instead, that works directly on the Kong library, instead
+> of going via this indirect route.

 > Note: Hacked together (esp the Zsh completion), works for me, probably not for you.

 This generates Zsh and Bash completions from a YAML definition.